Marieshalini/quotella-app/README.md

 Event Handling: Handling form submissions, button clicks, and quote sharing.
 Styling: Tailwind CSS with Poppins font, soft shadows, and rounded containers.

-Submission

-Zip the quote-app folder and submit.
-Ensure the app runs without errors and all features work as described.